skylight-hq/microconsulting-platform-proposal/README.md

 * Updated Project Data Sheet
 * Framing Phase Plan

-Note: At this stage, if it's determined that there isn't a valid problem to solve, or a digital platform isn't the appropriate solution to solve the problem, it may be necessary to terminate the project.
+Note: At this stage, if it’s determined that there isn’t a valid problem to solve, or a digital platform isn’t the appropriate solution to solve the problem, it may be necessary to terminate the project.

 ##### 2.4.3.3 Framing Phase